continuousactivelearning/ddd/yogesh.md

 Today, I worked on project file.
 Day 28
 Today, I worked on organizing and refining the project file structure, ensuring clear separation between frontend and backend components, and aligning it with the overall architecture of the Dopamine Dashboard system.
+Day 29
+Worked on core project development today, including updating backend routes, refining frontend components, and improving the overall structure of the Dopamine Dashboard system.